Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Generating Representative Processes

 A proper criteria must be defined for the discretization of \(D\) that establishes sufficient guarantees on the performance of system identification and controller auto-tuning without sacrificing the distinguishability of the discretized processes.
 For instance, an equispaced discretization with a small partitioning distance would generate an overly-discretized \(\bar{D}\) with an imbalanced representation of the frequency response characteristics of \(D\); this in turn introduces undesirable biases in training the DNN classifiers.
 Alternatively, a very large partitioning distance generates substantial discretization errors and does not guarantee proper performance margins for the optimal controllers designed offline for \(\bar{D}\).
 As our objective is auto-tuning controller parameters, for the criterion of discretization, we adopt the concept of controller performance deterioration used for the system identification approach presented in \cite{ayyad2020real}.
 Given a performance index \(Q\) that quantifies errors resulting from a closed loop application of controller \(C\) to a process \(G\), the controller performance deterioration \(J_{ij}\) between two dynamic processes \(\{G_i,G_j\}\) is defined as:

-where \(J_{ij}\) represents the relative degradation in performance in terms of \(Q(C_{j}^{*}, G_j)\) when the optimal controller of \(G_{j}\) is replaced by that of \(G_{i}\).
+where \(J_{ij}\) represents the relative degradation in performance in terms of \(Q_{ISE}(C_{i}^{*}, G_i)\) when the optimal controller of \(G_{i}\) is replaced by \(C_{j}\), which is optimal for another process \(G_{j}\).
+Eq. \eqref{eq_performance_deterioration} is the relative sensitivity function introduced in \cite{rohrer1965sensitivity}.
 It must be noted that the above formulation of the controller deterioration is non-commutative, that is \(J_{ij}\neq J_{ji}\).
 Therefore, the joint cost function \({J}^{max}_{(ij)}=max\{J_{ij}, J_{ji}\}\) is used as the discretization criteria in the remainder of this paper.
 Additionally, the design of optimal controllers is limited to a PD structure with a minimum phase margin constraint imposed to the controller optimization problem.
 The performance index \(Q\) used for controller synthesis is the conventional ISE criterion applied to a unit step response, and is given by:

 Following the criterion in Eq. \eqref{eq_performance_deterioration}, discretization is performed such that adjacent processes in \(\bar{D}\) achieve a target joint cost \(J^*\) within an admissible tolerance value.
-We first discretize the three-dimensional altitude and attitude parameter spaces.
-For computational efficiency, we follow the discretization procedure explained in \cite{ayyad2020real}; where discretization is first performed on a hemispherical hyper-surface \(S\) of the model parameter subspace, then followed by subsequent scaling the discretized \(S\).
-Based on the bounds in Table \ref{tab:parameters_range} and the specifications in Table \ref{tab:discritization_specs}, discretization of \(D_{alt}\) and \(D_{att}\) yield a total number of \(N_{alt}=208\) and \(N_{att}=48\) representative processes respectively.
+We first discretize the three-dimensional parameters space of altitude and attitude models.
+For computational efficiency we have utilized the linear time scale property of cost function \(Q(C(T_cs),G(T_cs))=\alpha_cQ(C(s),G(s))\), where \(\alpha_c\) is an unknown dimensionless constant, to perform sampling in a two-dimensional hemispherical hyper-surface \(S\) as shown in part (a) of Fig. \ref{fig:full_discritization_process}.
+Those discretized processes in \(S\) get scaled in time to populate \(\bar{D}\) as illustrated in Fig. \ref{fig:full_discritization_process} and detailed in our previous work \cite{ayyad2020real}.Based on the model parameter bounds given in Table \ref{tab:parameters_range} and the discretization accuracy specifications given in Table \ref{tab:discritization_specs}, discretization of \(D_{alt}\) and \(D_{att}\) yield a total number of \(N_{alt}=208\) and \(N_{att}=48\) representative processes respectively.